Read This First

 Prompt 2: What new areas of focus in neuroscience have the potential to unlock some of the mysteries of the mind?

-The section turns on Artificial Intelligence (AI) and Machine Learning.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Artificial Intelligence (AI) and Machine Learning in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 One honest test after reading is whether the reader can use Explore the interplay between neuroscience and philosophy to sort a live borderline case or answer a serious objection about Neuroscience and Philosophy.
 The answer should leave the reader with a concrete test, contrast, or objection to carry into the next case.
 That keeps the page tied to what the topic clarifies and what it asks the reader to hold apart rather than leaving it as a detached summary.